Group submits signatures for Oklahoma optometry question

-A group supported by Wal-Mart seeking a public vote on whether to allow optometrists to operate inside retail establishments says they've gathered enough signatures to place the measure on the November ballot.
+A group supported by Walmart seeking a public vote on whether to allow optometrists to operate inside stores says they've gathered enough signatures to place the measure on Oklahoma's November ballot.

-The group Oklahomans for Consumer Freedom announced Thursday they've gathered about 255,000 signatures from registered voters in Oklahoma, more than twice the number needed.
+Oklahomans for Consumer Freedom announced Thursday they've gathered about 255,000 signatures from the state's registered voters.
+That's more than twice the number needed.

-If approved by Oklahoma voters, State Question 793 would amend the state Constitution and nullify current state laws that prohibit optometrists from operating inside a retail establishment.
+If Oklahoma voters approve, State Question 793 would amend the state Constitution and nullify current state laws that prohibit optometrists from operating inside a retail establishment.

 Supporters say the proposal will offer consumers more choices and more affordable eye care.